Good Administrator vs Bad Manager: From theory to competence

 This is my particular way of making them “wake up” on the first day, and distinguish between training and skills that are only achieved with years and experience.

-In working life there is nothing more disappointing than trying to do something, even if you are right or it is a good project, and they ask you what training you have…
+However, in working life there is nothing more disappointing than trying to do something, even if you are right or it is a good project, and they ask you what training you have…

 Those who do it regularly always have what I call «textbook answers» on hand.
 That is, it’s clear «they went through the university», but «the university never went through them.»